tschaban/SONOFF-MQTT-LUA/README.md

 * you can control switch with MQTT Messages.
 Basically set the relay switch to on,off (1,0) state
 * each relay change is published to MQTT broker
 * you can change the relay state using button in the Sonoff switch.
 It changes it from Off to On or from On to Off
 * while booting, switch  can set default value of the relay by retrieving default from MQTT broker - you have to implement it by yourself in your MQTT Broker and connected service.
 A sample of it you can fine on my blog.
-It's in Polish ;-)
+It's in Polish ;-), link below

 ### Requirements: